 Generators are rated in watts or in kilowatts(kW).
 1000 watts equals one kilowatt.
 Appliances are often rated in amps, amperes, volt-amperes or sometimes watts and kilowatts.
 Deciding which electrical circuits and appliances to power in an emergency is the first step to sizing a standby generator for your home.

 Tip: Don’t let physical size fool you.
-A hair dryer can use 1200 to 1875 watts all by itself, while an energy-saving LED light bulb might use as little as 6 watts (US DOE).
+A hair dryer can use 1200 to 1875 watts while an energy-saving LED light bulb might use as little as 6 watts (US DOE).
 Refrigerators use 750-950 Watts.

 Start by making a list of the most important circuits in your home.
 These include refrigerators and freezers, central air and furnace, sump pumps, well pumps, and medical equipment.
 Then start adding in the conveniences you don't want to lose.
 A television doesn't add very much power, nor does charging a cell phone charger or turning on a few lights.
 A microwave oven and crock pot or electric fry pan can cover most cooking needs.

 Each item adds more power to the total capacity required.
 Supplying power to the entire home or almost the entire home is certainly an option, and in many cases is really the more cost efficient way to go.
 You still have to determine what you are likely to use during an outage and how much power it requires.

 Check off your essentials, add in the conveniences, and then add a 15 to 25 percent margin for room to grow.

 For each item on the list, write down the power requirements in watts.
 Conversions between different methods of stating power are easy.
 Some items will list power as watts or possibly kilowatts, others will show the volts and amps used.
 Some may give the power as volt-amps.
 The goal is to determine the number of kilowatts required.
 For now, determine the number of watts each item requires.